kamlasafdar/notepad/README.md

 # notepad
-Meet "Notepad" – your go-to text editor with some nifty features to make your writing experience smoother.
+This is a simple notepad in c++
 Smart Word Suggestions:
-As you type, Notepad gives you handy word suggestions using something called B-trees.
-It's like having a helpful companion, predicting what you might want to write next.
+As you type, Notepad gives you handy word suggestions.
 Space-Saving Encoding:
-When you're done writing, Notepad uses a clever method called Huffman encoding to shrink the file size without losing any of your words.
-It's like tidying up your room but for your writing.
+When you're done writing, Notepad uses a clever method to encode your text.
 Safe and Sound Storage:
 Your work is then saved securely in an encoded file.
-Think of it as locking up you’re writing in a digital safe – compact and protected.

 Easy Decoding for Editing:
 When you want to get back to your writing, Notepad quickly decodes the file.
-It's like unlocking your safe, but way simpler.
-Your original text is back, ready for you to continue or make changes.

 Simple Console Display:
 Everything happens on a clean and simple console display.
-No confusing stuff – just your words, ready to be read or edited.